nossbigg/eslint-plugin-clean-code-react/docs/rules/no-styled-components-def-in-large-component-file.md

 # no-styled-components-def-in-large-component-file

-Ensures that no styled component definitions exist in the same file when a large component exists.
+No styled components are declared in large component file.

 ## Rule Details